Web API Versioning Using Custom Media Types

 So at this point, the complete code of the WebApiConfig.cs is given below.

-In this article, I try to explain how to implement Web API Versioning Using Custom Media Types step by step with an example.
-I hope this article will help you with your need.
+In the next article, I am going to discuss How to Enable SSL in Visual studio Development Server with example.
+Here, in this article, I try to explain how to implement Web API Versioning Using Custom Media Types step by step with an example.
+I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.